British Columbia health officials announced 77 more cases of COVID-19 on Friday afternoon, bringing the provincial total to 348 people.

 “The risk of this virus is everywhere in British Columbia.
 It’s everywhere in Canada,” she said, reprimanding people photographed on Kits Beach this week sitting together in large groups.

 - See also:

-Henry and Health Minister Adrian Dix also thanked health care workers for their essential labour during the epidemic, and committed to getting them the protective equipment they need.
+Henry and Health Minister Adrian Dix also thanked healthcare workers for their essential labour during the pandemic, and committed to getting them the protective equipment they need.

 Henry said BC has enacted social distancing measures earlier compared to other jurisdictions as they deal with the outbreak, and she hopes it will have the effect of flattening the curve.